Gradient Flow Finite Element Discretisations with Energy-Based $hp$-Adaptivity for the Gross-Pitaevskii Equation with Angular Momentum: Introduction

 In this paper, we propose a new $hp$-adaptive finite-element strategy to solve the non-linear eigenvector problem corresponding to the critical points of the energy functional~\eqref{eq:GPenergy}.
-Our approach relies on a combination of the metric-adaptive gradient flow~\cite{henning2020sobolev,henning2024convergence} and an energy-specific refinement strategy inspired from \cite{HeidStammWihler:21, HoustonWihler:16} (see also the related local error reduction approach~\cite{BSW:2023} for $hp$--adaptive discretisations of general linear elliptic problems).
+Our approach relies on a combination of the metric-adaptive gradient flow~\cite{henning2020sobolev,henning2025convergence} and an energy-specific refinement strategy inspired from \cite{HeidStammWihler:21, HoustonWihler:16} (see also the related local error reduction approach~\cite{bammer2025hp} for $hp$--adaptive discretisations of general linear elliptic problems).
 The energy-based refinement strategy is considerably simpler compared to a residual-based a posteriori criteria.
 Further, it is important to note that within an adaptive strategy, the gradient descent can be combined with the adaptive procedure merging both iterative processes into a single unified one.
-With respect to~\cite{HeidStammWihler:21} we present three key novel developments.
-First, we extend the GPE to the case with rotating magnetic field and, second, also present new analytical results on the convergence of the gradient flow (Theorem~\ref{prop:Edecreasing}).
-Third, we propose a new $hp$-adaptive strategy leading to much faster (exponential) convergence with respect to the number of degrees of freedom.
+With respect to~\cite{HeidStammWihler:21}, we introduce three key novel developments.
+First, we extend the GPE to the setting of a rotating magnetic field.
+Second, we establish a convergence result for a discrete gradient-flow iteration (Theorem~\ref{thm:discreteconvergence}) that is derived from an energy-related continuous projected Sobolev gradient flow; these ideas follow closely the work~\cite{henning2020sobolev}, where the rotation-free case has been considered.
+Third, we propose a new $hp$-adaptive strategy that yields substantially faster (exponential) convergence with respect to the number of degrees of freedom.

 Mesh-adaptive strategies are particularly suited in this case, since the number and location of the vortices is unknown a priori.
-Furthermore, high-order approximations enable the computation of very highly accurate ground-states and thus high-fidelity in the computed energies.
+Furthermore, high-order approximations enable the computation of highly accurate ground-states and thus high-fidelity in the computed energies.